-Seasonal differences in particle movement around the release locations can be predicted by starting the calculations with a temporal offset of 3 month within the same year (January, April, July and October).
-This was done for forward calculated trajectories from the RS/PG release to predict the spreading of RSW/PGW.
+Seasonal differences in particle movement around the release locations can be predicted by starting the calculations with a lack of 3 month (January, April, July and October).
+This was done for forward calculated trajectories from the RS/PG release to predict the spreading op RSW/PGW.